 Climate Lobbying Overview: The Australian Energy Council broadly seems supportive of action against climate change; however, it appears largely in favor of a market-based response to reducing emissions in the energy sector and appears to not fully support the transition away from fossil fuels in electricity generation.

 Top-line Messaging on Climate Policy: The Australian Energy Council appears mostly positive in its top-line messaging on climate policy.
-In a statement in June 2020, it supported Australia having a target of net-zero emissions by 2050 in order to uphold its commitments under the Paris Agreement, which it has consistently supported Australian participation in from 2016 onwards as a member of the Australian Climate Roundtable.
+In a June 2022 press release Australian Energy Council CEO Sarah McNamara supported Australia's net-zero greenhouse gas emissions by 2050 target, and also endorsed an interim target of 55 percent reduction by 2035.
+Additionally, the association has consistently supported Australian participation in from 2016 onwards as a member of the Australian Climate Roundtable.
 In November 2020, Australian Energy Council also seemed to support MP Zali Steggall’s 2020 Climate Change Bill which seeks to legislate a net-zero by 2050 target for Australia.

 Its position on the need for climate regulation appears mixed.
 CEO Sarah McNamara has has maintained the need for a clear and consistent national policy framework on climate, for example in comments from January 2020.
 However, the AEC appears to not support most state-level policies to respond to climate change, stating in a submission to the Victoria state government from August 2019 “actions taken at the sub-national level are inherently less efficient, ultimately costing the Victorian economy more”.
 It [824679 expressed a similar position in a submission to a consultation on Tasmania’s Climate Change Act in April 2021, however, in this submission, AEC did express some support for state-level regulations in specific sectors e.g. transport.